 Approved calculators, marked in the approved fashion, will be on sale from:

-Approved calculators bought elsewhere will need to have the approved marking applied by
+Approved calculators bought elsewhere will need to have the approved marking applied by the Department.

 Special Examination Arrangements